CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 This book combines all the rules from all the earlier books, except some that are only in the Reporting Style.
 It is *not* intended as an introduction to Orthic.
 The Manual or Revised is best for that.
 (I recommend the Manual, and anything Revised does differently just feels wrong to anyone who started with the Manual.)

+This book addresses the first deficiency, hopefully without creating too much more confusion.
+It assumes you have read the Manual or Revised.
+[Cricket's Shorthand Course](cr-shorthand-course.md) will help with the second.

+When cropping images, I usually chose just the rows showing the Orthic outline.
+There are usually enough longhand words in the image that you can use your browser's Search feature to find the rule in the text.
+Image file names are of the format concept-book-page.ftype, where page is the page of the original scanned document.

+The Supplement does not have images for many concepts, often referring to the large plate in the Manual for the Reporting level.
+Teaching sometimes improves on that.
+In these cases, I have only used images from Teaching.
+Teaching also has good examples of the ambguity some of the more complicated rules are intended to prevent.
+Revised is a mixed bag.
+It's clearly written, but some of the changes to allow more speed conflict with the earlier books and result in rules that are harder to explain.
+Some of its rules are only needed to accomodate Clarey's loopier style of writing.
+Sometimes, though, its explanations are better.

+The Supplement does not always put the longhand and shorthand for a word on the same line, so some images will not have the longhand.

+"No examples" or lack of examples with no note, means no example in the the dictionary or any of the books.
+If you find examples in other material, please let me know.

+##  Acknowledgements

+Many thanks to Jeremy W Sherman and Jacob Moena, who deciphered ancient handwriting, clipped hundreds of images, and assembled them into something readable.
+Also many thanks to Jeremy for his work on www.orthic.shorthand.fun, where you can find all the instruction books and additional reading material.

 Hopefully it creates more clarity than confusion.

 It is organized into the following parts: